 In a ‘Level 4’ calculation context (see paragraph 2.2.) the substitution of publicly available official data, such as the EU OBFCM data, with OEM-specific average data is not permitted.
-In instances where publicly available official data is unavailable for a particular manufacturer or model, related to a specific powertrain type or region under consideration, may be employed to determine the "Discrepancy Factor."
+In instances where publicly available official data is unavailable for a particular manufacturer or model, related to a specific powertrain type or region under consideration, OEM-specific average data, if allowed and approved by relevant government authorities may be employed to determine the "Discrepancy Factor."
 This factor should be based on an analysis of real-world data from vehicles with similar powertrains (e.g., internal combustion engine vehicles (ICEVs) or zero-emission/electric powertrains such as plug-in electric vehicles (OVC-HEVs), fuel cell hybrid vehicles (FCHVs), etc.) and aligned with the specified region of operation (i.e., sale region).
 OEM-specific average data, if allowed and approved by relevant government authorities may also be utilized to provide supplementary information.
 It is imperative for to disclose detailed information about the fleet sample used to derive the data, including, but not limited to, the sample size and period of data collection.
 These factors should be defined and updated regularly by the relevant authorities.